Hawaii Medicaid / Med-QUEST Eligibility for Long-Term Care: Income & Asset Limits

 Medical / Functional Need Requirements

 For Hawaii long-term care Medicaid eligibility, an applicant must have a functional need for such care.
 For Nursing Home Medicaid and Home and Community Based Services, an applicant must require a Nursing Home Level of Care (NHLOC).
 Furthermore, for some program benefits, additional eligibility criteria may need to be met.
 For example, for Medicaid to pay for home modifications, an inability to safely live at home without modifications may be necessary.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NHLOC is not necessarily required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living (ADLs) is required, but a NHLOC is not necessarily required.

 Qualifying When Over the Limits